Bylaws of the Bertrand Russell Society, Inc.

 Article 12.
 Amendments to These Bylaws.

 These Bylaws may be amended at a Society Meeting by a majority vote of those members present and voting.
-Proposals to amend these bylaws are to be circulated at least 30 days in advance of the next Board meeting.
+Proposals to amend these bylaws are to be circulated at least 30 days in advance of the next Society meeting.

 Section 2.
 Voting to Amend by Mail.